 This will show you which apps or processes have been having the largest effect on battery drain over the last 12 hours of usage, the higher the score the more load it is placing on the battery.
 Closing these apps will reduce load on the battery and increase run time.

-At Hoxton Macs, all devices are checked to ensure all batteries have below 500 battery cycles and the full charge capacity is above 80% prior to sale to ensure battery runtime is not going to affect your productivity on the go!
+We hope you find the above tips useful.
+At Hoxton Macs, all of our devices are checked to ensure batteries have below 500 battery cycles and the full charge capacity is above 80% prior to sale to ensure battery runtime is not going to affect your productivity on the go!